 Introduction to Stackery

 Stackery is a serverless operations console for managing production serverless applications.
 It consists of a web-based operations dashboard and a command line (CLI) tool.
 These tools are used to manage production serverless applications throughout their lifecycle.
-In this introduction we’ll get familiar with common terms and concepts and learn how to get started building and managing distributed serverless applications using using Stackery.
+In this introduction we’ll get familiar with common terms and concepts and learn how to get started managing distributed serverless applications using using Stackery.

 A Stack is a collection of cloud resources that compose a logical application, for example a Rest Api backend or a data processing pipeline.
 A stack’s architecture definition is stored in a

 stack.json file in the stack’s git repository within your GitHub or AWS CodeCommit account.
 Modifications to stack architecture, for example the provisioning of a new Lambda function or database, are done through Stackery’s Web UI or by modifying the

 stack.json file directly.
 New stack versions are deployed to one or multiple AWS accounts and regions with different configuration values via Environments, using Stackery’s deployment functionality.

 A Node is a resource within a Stack.
 Nodes are shown as boxes in Stackery’s Web UI.
 Nodes come in a variety of types which represent various cloud provider resources such as AWS Lambda functions, API Gateway endpoints, Datastores (e.g. S3, Redis, MySQL, Postgres, DynamoDB), Network Infrastructure (e.g. Virtual Networks, CDNs, Load Balancers), and Docker Clusters.
 Some Node types have input and output Ports which are used in combination with Wires to subscribe to and publish events.
 A full list of Node types can be found in the Stackery API Reference.